DataKinds/datakinds.github.io/_posts/2018-08-04-handling-my-ocd.md

 My OCD comes and goes depending on how stressed and tired I am.
 That's how it's worked through my whole family.

 Oddly enough, a lot of the symptoms emerged when I was about 10, but disappeared again around 12 or 13.
 Maybe my late elementary school years were easy?
 Either way, they reemerged during a very stressful period of time while I was 17.
-The first night that I had
+The first night that my symptoms came back enough to interfere with my life, I happened to be with a long time friend that I've known since middle school.
+I told him everything I was feeling and he took me for a drive around the block to decompress.
+Every single obsessive thought that I mentioned would either be met with "You're being crazy" or an in depth explanation on why that could not EVER be true.

+I try to tell myself those exact things, but frankly, they don't work as well when they're coming out of the same mind that's making the problems in the first place.
+Hearing someone else call my obsessive thoughts crazy somehow manages to kick my rational mind into gear.
+It's conformation that the reality your OCD has created isn't real at all.

+I've asked my significant other to tell me I'm crazy at least once or twice through a conversation if I'm in the middle of obsessing on something.
+That might be demoralizing to some, but for me, it's probably the best reality check there is.

 ## Go To Sleep